staskie/tvapi/README.markdown

 Introduction
 -------------------

-This application uses screen scraping to get the TV program available in Poland.
-It stores it in the database and provides nice REST API for accessing it.
+This application uses screen scraping to get the TV program listing available in Poland.
+It stores it in the database and provides an easy web service for accessing it.

 Installation:
 --------------------